Velo: About Function Caching in the Backend

 When should I invalidate my cache?

 Whenever your site's data changes significantly, even if the data is relatively static, you'll want to invalidate the cache to ensure your site displays the latest information.
 For example, when you add or update a product on your e-commerce site, you should invalidate the relevant cache.
-Once invalidated, the next time a site visitor accesses your products page, the backend function to retrieve your products is called again, and the return value is then re-cached with the new or updated product, enhancing your site's performance.
+Once invalidated, the next time a site visitor accesses your product page, the backend function to retrieve your products is called again, and the return value is then re-cached with the new or updated product, enhancing your site's performance.

-Note: With the wix-cache-backend API, you can only invalidate your backend function caches.
 To invalidate the server side rendering (SSR) cache of your site, see the invalidateCache() function in the wix-site-backend module.

 Was this helpful?